Skip to main content

 An annual event hosted by the Department of Economics, offering graduate students a platform to showcase their research.

-MA and PhD students were invited to present completed or ongoing projects, from MA papers and theses to course-based research, dissertation chapters, or other Economics-related work.
+MA and PhD Economics students are invited to present completed or ongoing projects, from MA papers and theses to course-based research, dissertation chapters, or other Economics-related work.

 The Department thanks the Economics Graduate Students Association (EGSA) for its valued support.